Congress: Non-political congresses

 Congress is an alternative name for a large national or international academic conference.
 For instance, the World Congress on Men's Health is an annual meeting on men's medical issues.

 Organizations in some athletic sports, such as bowling, have historically been named "congresses".
 The predecessors to the United States Bowling Congress (formed in 1995) were the American Bowling Congress (founded in 1895) and the Women's International Bowling Congress (founded in 1927).

-A chess congress is a chess tournament, in one city, where a large number of contestants gather to play competitive chess over a limited period of time; typically one day to one week.
+A chess congress is a chess tournament, in one city, where a large number of contestants gather to play competitive chess over a limited period of time; typically one day to one week, or more.